HoldenFolk/BikeRentalDApp/m5/Prototype.md

 The success of PIXI in a real-world context relies on several assumptions and third parties that we have listed here for clarity:
-1. Users are not scared off by the use of cryptocurrency and create their ethereum wallet in a privacy-preserving way (i.e. with Metamask).
+1. Users are not scared off by the use of cryptocurrency and create their Ethereum wallet in a privacy-preserving way (i.e. with Metamask).
 2. The increased cost and latency enduced by the use of a smart contract and cryptocurrency remain tolerable for the user.
-3. There exists a trustworthy third party authority (i.e. the government) that has access to the user's identity and can provide it with PIXI (doubly encrypted with the decryptor's and PIXI's public keys and signed to guarantee authenticity and integrity).
+3. There exists a trustworthy third party authority (i.e. the government) that has access to the user's identity and can provide it to PIXI (doubly encrypted with the decryptor's and PIXI's public keys and signed to guarantee authenticity and integrity).
 4. There exists a trusted third-party authority (see footnote 15) that hosts a server using a TEE and that does not divulge its private key.